Aphrodite – Greek Goddess of Love and Beauty

 Anchises was a mortal shepherd who Aphrodite fell in love with.
 The goddess pretended to be a mortal virgin, seduced him, slept with him, and bore him a son, Aeneas.
 He paid for this affair with his sight when Zeus struck him with a thunderbolt.

-• The Titaness Eos had a brief affair with Ares, even though Ares was Aphrodite’s lover.
+The Titaness Eos had a brief affair with Ares, even though Ares was Aphrodite’s lover.
 In retaliation, Aphrodite cursed Eos to be perpetually in love with an insatiable sexual desire.
-This caused Eos to abduct many men.
+This caused Eos to abduct many men but to never be satiated.

 Aphrodite’s Symbols

-• Sparrow – Aphrodite supposedly rides in a chariot pulled by sparrows, but why this symbol is important to her isn’t clear
+• Sparrow: Aphrodite supposedly rides in a chariot pulled by sparrows, but why this symbol is important to her isn’t clear.
+One theory is that the sparrow symbolizes true love and a spiritual connection, not just lust, signifying the gentler side of the goddess.

 Aphrodite herself remains a powerful symbol of passion, romance, lust and sex.
-Today, her name is synonymous with these concepts and to call someone an Aphrodite is to suggest that they are irresistible, gorgeous and have uncontrollable desire.
+Today, her name is synonymous with these concepts.
+To call someone an Aphrodite is to suggest that they are irresistible, gorgeous, and have uncontrollable desire.

 The English word aphrodisiac, meaning a food, drink or object that stimulates sexual desire, comes from the name Aphrodite.